MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2016.md

 - **Workgroups**: Installing and configuring BizTalk Server in a workgroup environment on a single computer is supported.
 In this scenario, both SQL Server and BizTalk Server features and components are installed and configured on the same computer.

 - **Terminal Server**: Installing BizTalk Server using Terminal Server running in application mode is not supported.
-See [KB 832027](https://support.microsoft.com/kb/832027).

 - **Silent Upgrade** is not supported.